sameer-goel/AWS-Amplify-ML-Workshop/README.md

 `npm install`

-## Now we need to configure the CLI with our credentials.
+## Now we need to configure the Amplify

 ```
 amplify configure